bkiranmayee/My_Labnotes/Additional_Holsteins_WGS_alignment.md

 ## Variant calling

 I need to select BAMS with atleast 20-25X coverage for variant calling, as this is one of the requirement to improve signal to noise ratio.
-So run the bam stats again on all the bams and tabulate.
+So run the bam stats again on all the dedup bams now and tabulate.